Quancoder260503/Quancoder260503/README.md

 # Hi there 👋, I’m Minh Quan Le

-🔭 I’m a final-year Computer Science student at the University of Melbourne, Australia, passionate about melding rigorous algorithms and learning cutting-edge deep learning research.
+🔭 I’m an **Honours year Computer Science student at the Australian National University**, passionate about **deep learning, algorithms, low-latency systems, and cloud technologies**.

 ## 🚀 What I’m Working On
-- Implementing core deep-learning architectures (LSTM, RNN, CNN) in modern C++
+- Implementing and experimenting with a variety of deep learning models and architectures
-- Full-stack web applications with React, Node.js, and PostgreSQL
+- Developing full-stack web applications with FastAPI and React.js
-- Experimenting with production-grade CI/CD pipelines using Docker, GitHub Actions, and Kubernetes
+- Building low-latency systems in C/C++ and production-grade CI/CD pipelines using Docker, GitHub Actions, and Kubernetes
+- Exploring cloud platforms such as AWS for scalable deployments

 ## 📫 How to Reach Me
 - ✉️ Email: [minhquan2003working@gmail.com](mailto:minhquan2003working@gmail.com)
 - 🔗 LinkedIn: [Minh Quan Le](https://www.linkedin.com/in/minh-quan-le-ab45a8352/)

-Feel free to dive into my repos below 👇 and say hi if something catches your eye!
+Feel free to explore my repositories below 👇 and reach out if something catches your eye!